digingbil/Zipper/README.md

 Ho to use it:
 -------------

-1. Place it in your desired folder, usually your site's root folder.
+1. Place the Zipper.php file it in your desired folder, usually your site's root folder.
 For example

     /user/public\_html/my\_site/Zipper.php